Sign-up for the latest Lookout news and threat research

 Hank Schless 02:56

-do work.
 So yeah, it sounds like it was sort of a checklist item.
 At the genesis of it, people's mentality hasn't totally evolved with the capabilities of the devices.
-Exactly.
-And your own.
+And Jeroen.
 What about you?
 Any anything to add?

 03:11

-Yeah, I think it's it's also a lack of knowledge.
-The perception is that if you have an agent, or there's a kind of management capabilities in there that people think that, oh, there must be something or any that is securing my device.
-And that is Yeah, has also been purposely built to secure that the mobile device.
+Yeah, I think it's also a lack of knowledge.
+The perception is that if you have an agent, or there's a kind of management capabilities in there that people think that, oh, there must be something that is securing my device.
+And that has also been purposely built to secure that mobile device.

 Hank Schless 03:33